CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection-subprofileids.md

-# REST API: fetch subprofile identifiers
+# REST API: GET subprofile identifiers

 This is a simple method to fetch all IDs of subprofiles in a collection.
 To use the method send an HTTP GET request to the following URL: